 This three-day instructional course and summit climb will teach you some of the basics of glacier mountaineering, including self-arrest training, and glacier travel techniques, leading up to a summit attempt of Mt.
 Rainier.
 Successful completion of this program will give you the required skills for some of our more advanced expeditions.
 Prior to your summit climb, all team members will have an instructional gear check, during which you will review the functionality of each piece of gear and learn about wilderness ethics, Leave No Trace principles, and the mission statement of the National Park Service.

 This three-day program, via the Muir Corridor/Disappointment Cleaver on Mt.
 Rainier, is the most popular climb on the mountain.
-It provides an extraordinary expedition experience while allowing you to attempt the summit with the greatest of ease and enjoyment.
+It provides an extraordinary expedition experience while allowing you to attempt the summit with the greatest of ease and enjoyment as compared to a 2 day climb.
 Our first night is spent in a private hut at Camp Muir (10,000 feet) that's already stocked with supplies, allowing for lighter packs on the approach.
 Our second night in a remote tent camp situated on the Ingraham Glacier at 11,000 feet gives us better acclimatization, a shorter summit day, and a wilderness experience as we climb ahead of the larger groups leaving Camp Muir.
 All necessary training takes place on the mountain, giving you more time to enjoy Rainier's wondrous beauty.
 This is our signature climb on the mountain.
 We look forward to having you join us this season.

 Experience and Safety